gjeschke/MMMx/docs/source/structure_representation.rst

 As a multi-scale modeller, MMMx needs extensible and varied representations of entity structure.
 Two representations exist in the first release:

 1) :ref:`MMMx|atomic<MMMx_atomic>`: This representation is closest to PDB representation, but allows for non-uniform conformer populations and sidegroup rotamers with associated populations.
+Rotamers overrule atom locations.

 2) :ref:`MMMx|RigiFlex<MMMx_RigiFlex>`: This representation keeps full information on rigid-body arrangement for models where some chains or chain segments are specified as rigid bodies.
    It is also more memory economic for such models, which can matter for large ensembles.